-The vaccine Zostavax has been effective in preventing reactivation of the chicken pox virus in patients who have already had the virus.
-For children who have not yet contracted the chicken pox virus, the Varicella vaccine can reduce the chance of getting the chicken pox virus.
+At New York Facial Paralysis, we utilize a combination of antiviral drugs and pain medication.
+Inflammation may be reduced with steroids.
+Each patient will be evaluated on an individual basis to determine the exact course of treatment.
+The vaccine Zostavax has been effective in preventing reactivation of the chicken pox virus, and children who have not yet contracted the chicken pox virus can be given the Varicella vaccine to reduce the chance of getting the virus.

-Contact The Facial Paralysis Center today to schedule your appointment with one of our specialists.
+Contact New York Facial Paralysis today to schedule your appointment.